Azure/azure-sdk-for-python/README.md

 ### Client: New Releases

-New wave of packages that we are announcing as **GA** and several that are currently releasing in **preview**.
+We are announcing a new wave of packages as **GA** and will release several others that are currently in **preview**.
 These libraries allow you to use and consume existing resources and interact with them, for example: upload a blob.
-These libraries share a number of core functionalities such as: retries, logging, transport protocols, authentication protocols, etc. that can be found in the [azure-core](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/core/azure-core) library.
-You can learn more about these libraries by reading guidelines that they follow [here](https://azure.github.io/azure-sdk/python/guidelines/index.html).
+These libraries share several core functionalities, such as retries, logging, transport protocols, authentication protocols, etc. that can be found in the [azure-core](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/core/azure-core) library.
+You can learn more about these libraries by reading the guidelines that they follow [here](https://azure.github.io/azure-sdk/python/guidelines/index.html).

 You can find the [most up to date list of all of the new packages on our page](https://azure.github.io/azure-sdk/releases/latest/index.html#python)